aviezab/asyncio-nats-streaming/README.md

 # Asyncio Nats Streaming

 ### Disclaimer!
-This project is currently in alpha!
+This project is currently in beta!
+I am using this in production at my work but I can deal with my own bugs.
+You may not feel the same. :)

 ### Description
-A client implementation of NATS Streaming Protocol utilizing Asyncio for fast asyncronoush pub/sub.
+A client implementation of NATS Streaming Protocol utilizing asyncio for fast asynchronous pub/sub.

 ### Install
 Install the client with `pip install asyncio-nats-streaming-client`

 #### TODO:

-- [] Write some tests
+- [] Write some tests -- Could use some help from the community.
-- [] Write better README
 - [] Better error handling from NATS protocol
-- [] Custom timeouts for pub/sub
+- [] Custom timeouts for pub/sub -- easy level
-- [] Refactor for cleanliness
-- [x] Create JSON Publisher/Subscriber for quick serialization/deserialization of JSON data.
-- [-] Switch to logger instead of printing - Removed printing and logging all together for now.
-Up for debate.